pratyush3757/iitgn-tech-council-ctf-writeups/5_really_simple_algorithm.md

 The name feels like a hint for RSA.
 The numbers given `{129834683, 10529980290229}` seem like `e` and `n` respectively.
-If we take the whole message to be a single number `c` (and ignore the spaces), it looks like we went a wrong way as `n > c`.
+If we take the whole message to be a single number `c` (and ignore the spaces), it looks like we went a wrong way as `n > c` should hold.
 But if we take the individual numbers in the message to be `c`, we get back on the right track.

 A lookup on factorDB shows that the number `10529980290229` has two prime factors `5929487` and `1775867`.
 So it's definitely `n`.